jdwolk/chenv/README.md

 ## FAQ

 * Q: is `chenv` a build tool (like `make`, `scons` etc)?

-  A: No. Eh, Well, not really.
+  A: No. Eh, well, not really.
 Not unless use it like a build tool.
 It's more of a meta-config tool.
 If you use it like a build tool then yes, it's a build tool.

 * Q: What does `chenv` actually do?

   A: I'm gonna let you in on a little secret. `chenv` is stupidly simple — SO RIDICULOUSLY simple.
 It just runs shell scripts in a prespecified location (`~/.chenv`).